brrcrites/graph-coloring/README.md

 - DSATUR (New Methods to Color the Vertices of a Graph - Brelaz et al.) -- `--algorithm=ssatur`
 - MCS (Register Allocation via Coloring of Chordal Graphs - Magno et al.) -- `--algorithm=mcs`
 - lmXRLF (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.) -- `--algorithm=lmxrlf`
-- Hybrid DSATUR (Custom, based on Efficient Coloring... - Kirovski et al.) -- `--hybrid dsatur`
+- Hybrid DSATUR (Custom, based on Efficient Coloring... - Kirovski et al.) -- `--hybrid-dsatur`
-- Hybrid lmXRLF (Custom, based on Efficient Coloring... - Kirovski et al.) -- `--algorithm=hybrid lmxrlf`
+- Hybrid lmXRLF (Custom, based on Efficient Coloring... - Kirovski et al.) -- `--algorithm=hybrid-lmxrlf`

 Additionally, there is a k-coloring algorithm that is accessible, and used internally within other algorithms: